The following rules and conditions are specific to the CHOIRS category. Please ensure you also read the General Rules & Conditions of Entry.

 16. No recorded backing or amplification allowed and no choral soloist is to use microphone in any event.

-17. ACCOMPANIMENT: Up to two instruments may be used either to supplement the piano accompaniment or to provide an alternate accompaniment if in the score.
+c) Up to two instruments may be used, either to supplement the piano accompaniment or to provide an alternate accompaniment if in the score.
 Additional handheld percussive instruments used by the choristers are allowed.
+No assembly of equipment allowed on stage.

 a) TWO OR MORE GROUPS IN THE SAME EVENT: Schools can enter more than one group in the same event provided each group has different members.
 Schools, which enter more than one group in the same event, must supply a list of names in each group WHEN THEY REGISTER on the day of the performance, otherwise only the first group programmed may be eligible for a prize.